monomelodies/monki/README.md

 or something.

 ## Inserting server-side `$_POST` values
-Monki recursively traverses each entry in `$_POST['data']` (if set) and checks if any value is a callable.
+Monki recursively traverses each entry in `$_POST` (if set) and checks if any value is a callable.
 To prevent accidental matching to one of PHP's many built-in functions, the name should be wrapped in `$(...)`.

 If a function of that name is found (note that for namespaced functions you must